Bayesian Double Descent

 \cite{mackay1992bayesian} warns that training and test error rates are likely to be "uncorrelated".
 The double descent property may be partly a mirage and a consequence of \emph{a priori} regularization specifications.
 Interpolation of training data is simply a property of a highly non-parametric model.
 As we demonstrate in this paper, empirical risk bounds that approximate true Bayes risk are of limited use for understanding double descent, as are functional class complexity measures such as VC-dimension, because they disregard the crucial role of prior regularization.

-One cannot get away from the fact that the Bayes rule is the optimal processing rule~\cite{akaike1974new}, and the predictive mean is simply the optimal rule. \cite{rubin1988robustness} provides an interesting perspective on Bayes robustness; see Polson and Sokolov (2025, in preparation) for further discussion. \cite{stone1974crossvalidatory} points to the inconsistencies in selecting hyperparameters based on cross-validation.
+One cannot get away from the fact that the Bayes rule is the optimal processing rule~\cite{akaike1974new}, and the predictive mean is simply the optimal rule. \cite{rubin1988robustness} provides an interesting perspective on Bayes robustness. \cite{stone1974crossvalidatory} points to the inconsistencies in selecting hyper-parameters based on cross-validation.